zonemaster/zonemaster-backend/docs/API.md

 The name of a [*profile*](Architecture.md#profile).

+Below are the current error messages for an incorrect *profile name*.
+The messages should, however, considered to be unstable and are planned to be updated to gain consistent error messages from the RPCAPI.

 When a method receives an illegal *profile name* value for a parameter with this type, it returns the following error message: